ahmadlaiq/ahmadlaiq/README.md

 I have experience for 2+ years in various Software Engineer.
 I helping people or companies to delivering hight quality product and keeping uptodate with the latest technologies.

-- 🔭 I’m currently learning Golang and Rust
+- 🔭 I’m currently learning Golang
 - 🌱 I’m currently working with:
    - Fullstack (Laravel, SvelteKit, AstroJS)
    - Backend (ExpressJS, HonoJS, Golang)